 At the beginning of each year, you’ll attend a five-day residential week in York where you will have the opportunity to study several classic sites of national and international importance.

 Should your circumstances change, you can end your studies after one year and graduate with a Postgraduate Certificate.
+You're also able to carry credits on to a Masters course at the Open University.

 You will take a total of 120 credits, which are split into three 20 credit core modules across the two years.